krissh-wtf/Axis/README.md

     <img src="https://raw.githubusercontent.com/NeonD00m/Axis/refs/heads/main/images/logo.png" width="600" />
 </div>

+> i forgot to edit the project.json correctly, that why the version is different on 0.2.2 (sorry D;)

 #### _The best ECS input library on the block. - From the feces suite_

 <br>